 I went totally limp when I heard him say this and my heart turned to ice.
 I thought, “Is it really cancer?
 People die from cancer!
 How could this have happened to me?”
 But then I thought, “No way.
 I’ve always done my duty, made sacrifices, suffered and paid a price since becoming a believer.
 I’ve endured being mocked and slandered by others, being persecuted and hunted by the CCP.
 I’ve never let anything interfere with my duty.
 How could I have gotten cancer?
 Wouldn’t that mean I don’t have any hope of being saved and getting into the kingdom of heaven?
 Have all my sacrifices all these years been in vain?”
 I was terribly upset.

 I lay in bed that night, tossing and turning, unable to sleep a wink.
 I just couldn’t figure it out.
 I’d expended myself so much, so how could I have gotten so ill?
 Why hadn’t God protected me?
 Then I thought of the operation I had to have in two days’ time.
 I had no idea whether it would be successful or not … I was in utter torment so I silently said a prayer to God: “Dear God, I’m so distressed right now.
 I don’t know how to get through this situation.
 Please enlighten and guide me …” I then read in God’s last eleven requirements of man: “5.
 If you have always been very loyal, with much love for Me, yet you suffer the torment of illness, poverty, and the abandonment of your friends and relatives, or if you endure any other misfortunes in life, will your loyalty and love for Me still continue?
 6. If none of what you have imagined in your heart matches what I have done, how will you walk your future path?
 7. If you do not receive any of the things you hoped to receive, can you continue to be My follower?” (“A Very Serious Problem: Betrayal (2)” in).
 Contemplating these requirements, I realized that this illness was God testing me to see whether I was truly loyal to Him and truly loved Him.
 I thought about when Job went through his trials.
 He lost his property, his children, and he got boils all over his body.
 Though he didn’t understand God’s will, he preferred to curse himself than blame God and he extolled the name of Jehovah God.
-Job kept his and remained obedient and he stood witness for God before Satan.
+Job kept his faith in God and remained obedient and he stood witness for God before Satan.
 But I had believed for years and enjoyed so much provision from God’s words, yet I didn’t understand God’s work at all.
 When I found out I had cancer, I thought I couldn’t be saved or enjoy the blessings of the kingdom of heaven.
 I misunderstood and blamed God.
 Having believed in God for years and having made so many sacrifices, I thought God should have stopped me from getting sick.
 Only when God exposed me did I see that all my sacrifices hadn’t been made out of consideration for His will, or to practice the truth and satisfy God.
 They’d been for blessings and to get into His kingdom—I’d been making deals with God.
 All my so-called loyalty and love for God was just a fiction.
 It was totally insincere.
 I’d really hurt and disappointed God.